Privacy at greenhost

 - Two-factor authentication in our service centre.

-- The possibility to reach us through GPG encrypted emails
+- The possibility to reach us through PGP encrypted emails

 Throughout society data has become a valuable resource, with both governments and commercial corporations infringing on citizen's data privacy.
 We take an active stance in these matters and have participated in or initiated a number of campaigns to stress the importance of data privacy, and offer wider opportunities for Internet users to safeguard it: